Nathaniel-him/keke-ride/README.md

-# keke-ride
+# 	•	BU-KEKS
-An application that can help students book local rides in their campus
+Designed and developed a campus transportation booking web application that allows students to request Babcock University's tricycles (kekes) for pickup and drop-off at their exact locations.
+The solution addresses the challenge of students having to walk significant distances to access campus transportation, making mobility more convenient and efficient.
+I built the website using HTML,CSS and JavaScript.